NeedABigGod/NeedABigGod.github.io/src/routes/projects/carriage-house.md

 The timeline was about four months, with some tasks being expendable if the time was cut short.
 Some risks included limited resources and unknown construction situations.

+Initiation:  When this property came on the market, the accessory dwelling unit made the purchase very attractive.
+The small home needed a complete overhaul, including reconfiguring the bathroom footprint and installing a new hot water heater in a new location.
+One major risk of this project was the plumbing configuration and not knowing if the plumbing ground lines could be updated.
+Another risk was the accessibility of supplies in the small town, during the pandemic.

+Planning:  This included setting up connections with vendors and local construction contractors.  a Schedule was set, which helped outline the project scope.
+The short schedule helped limit the list of activities required to do this project  Limiting the activities also helped keep the project in budget.

+Execution:  Due to the limited access of supplies, a daily update on project status included updating the supply list.
+The home was originally a carriage house and was not built according to any building codes.
+Plumbing and electric work had to be adjusted based on construction discovery.